dc electrical refit

 A fuse is an engineered weak point, a device that protects from overcurrent.
 It ought to be sized to be larger than the maximum load, and smaller than the wire gauge(to protect the wire).
 Its goal is to fail safely before other parts of the system can fail in an unsafe manner.

 All battery banks ought to have a fuse placed within 18 cm (7 in), putting an MRBF terminal fuse block on the positive battery post provides high current protection without having to cut wires.
 The fuse will protect the battery cables from over heating and melting.
-We got the fuse holder as well as a 30A fuse(sized for our system).
+We got the fuse holder as well as a 30A fuse(sized for our house systems).

 There can be only one circuit connection to a terminal fuse (sitting over the fuse, after the battery), everything else, whether it be sense wires, or an automatic bilge pump, must be before the fuse.